The Divergent Series: Insurgent: Casting

 In March 2014, it was confirmed that Shailene Woodley, Theo James, Jai Courtney, Ansel Elgort, Ray Stevenson, Zoë Kravitz, Miles Teller, Maggie Q, Mekhi Phifer, and Kate Winslet would reprise their roles from Divergent.
 Additionally, Ashley Judd, whose character died in the previous film, joined the cast for flashback and dream scenes involving her character.
-Woodley, who was filming at the time The Fault in Our Stars has cut her hair, in order to appear in both films at that time.
+Woodley, who was filming The Fault in Our Stars at the time, cut her hair in order to appear in both films.

 On May 12, 2014, it was announced that Octavia Spencer joined the cast as Amity representative Johanna Reyes.
 Late May 2014, Suki Waterhouse and Jonny Weston were cast as Marlene and Edgar, respectively.
 The character of Edgar does not appear in the Divergent trilogy; Weston later confirmed that the character is a member of factionless.
 Early June 2014, Stephanie Leigh Schlund announced that she was cast in the film as a member of the Amity, although she did not appear in the finished film.
 Naomi Watts and Daniel Dae Kim joined the cast as Evelyn Johnson and Jack Kang.
 On June 9, 2014, Rosa Salazar joined the cast as Lynn.
 On June 10, 2014, Australian actor Keiynan Lonsdale joined the cast as Uriah.
 On June 11, 2014, Emjay Anthony joined the cast as Hector.